 The so-called “market” is one of the dominant pillars of the white supremacist system we are committed to dismantling.
 The “invisible hand” of the market has been used as an instrument of racial oppression since before Adam Smith wrote those words.

-For now, there are three independent but related components to our Anti-oppression Client Services Program:
+For now, there are three independent but related components to our Anti-Oppression Client Services Program:

 - Anti-Oppression Discount: As a Firm, we are committed to racial justice and stand in solidarity with the movement to support Black and Indigenous People and People of Color (BIPOC) in our communities.
-We do this in a variety of ways, including offering a discounted fee to clients led by or primarily serving BIPOC communities and that are working on social justice issues.
-We discount attorney’s fee by a certain meaningful percent.
+We do this in a variety of ways, including by offering a discounted fee to clients led by or primarily serving BIPOC communities and that are working on social justice issues.
+We discount attorney’s fees by a certain meaningful percent.
 We offer this discount unsolicited; the client or prospective client need not ask.

 - Anti-Oppression “Pay-it-Forward” Pilot: We are in the planning phase for a “Pay-it-Forward” program that has several components:

 - We will soon begin surveying clients about what anti-racist actions they are taking in their daily work.
 We will examine results and share trends, best practices and help connect clients with other ideas and resources.

 - We will be asking clients if and how they might want to connect with our other clients, particularly those led by or primarily serving BIPOC communities working on social justice issues.
 We have clients that have achieved a scale or obtained funding that enables them to serve as mentors, clients and advocates for our other clients that are just starting out, or those that are led by historically marginalized Black, Indigenous or other people of color.